S$ 165 Find Cheap Flights from Southeast Asia to Japan

 • How far in advance should I book a flight from Southeast Asia to Japan?

-To get a below-average price on the flight from Southeast Asia to Japan, you should book around 2 weeks before departure.
+To get a below-average price on a flight from Southeast Asia to Japan, you should book around 2 weeks before departure, which saves you about 25% compared to booking last-minute.
 For the absolute cheapest price, our data suggests you should book 2 weeks before departure.

 • How many cities have direct flights to Japan?